Agritourism Offers Opportunities For Farm Operators

 Among place-based variables, the greater the farm’s distance to a city of at least 10,000 population, the greater the likelihood of the farm’s participation in a recreation business.
 A county’s endowments of natural amenities (water area, climate, and topography) also are significantly related to farm involvement in recreation, while a county’s level of overall recreation activity (farm and nonfarm) is significantly related to income derived from farm recreation.

-Farm-Based Recreation: A Statistical Profile, by Dennis Brown and Richard Reeder, USDA, Economic Research Service, December 2007
+Farm-Based Recreation: A Statistical Profile, USDA, Economic Research Service, December 2007